 Assessments of risk and resilience must draw on research on the past and present dynamics of these systems, their possible future changes, and strategies for making these individual systems and the larger coupled system more resilient, which together constitute the “grand challenges” addressed by C2R2 trainees.
-Below are some of the topics that trainees are researching within these “grand challenges.”
+Below are some of the topics that trainees are researching within these “grand challenges” followed by their related publications and presentations.

 1. Past & Present Dynamics of Coastal Hazards, Vulnerabilities and Risk: